frederic-perez/AmE-dictionary/data/dictionary.md

 __mayoketchup__
 __mayonnaise__ _n_ :astonished::mega:
 __MC__
+__MDMA__ _abbr_ Methylene dioxymethamphetamine: an amphetamine derivative, that was used in psychotherapy until it was banned in the U.S. in 1985: now used illicitly as a hallucinogen and mood-enhancer.
+Also called (informal): ecstasy.
 __ME__ _n_ :three: Medical Examiner. _The ME said there was a look frozen in their eyes._ _The ME dug him out of the ashes and opened him up._
 __mea culpa__
 __mead__ _n_